Distance and online education for tertiary and secondary students

 Open Universities Australia (OUA)

-Undergraduate level courses at OUA generally have a full time study load of 2 subjects per study period or session.
+OUA have many different types of courses.
+Generally courses at OUA have a full time study load of 2 subjects per study period or session.
 Single units normally have a credit weighting of 0.125 equivalent full time study load (EFTSL).
-Double units normally have a credit weighting of 0.250 EFTSL.
-To get a student payment while attending OUA, you must enrol in an approved course and do at least 2 single or 1 double open learning unit in any 13 week study period.

 Alice is getting Youth Allowance and doing a bachelor course through OUA.
 Alice enrolled in 2 single open learning units, with a combined credit weighting of 0.250 EFTSL, in a single study period.
 Alice decides half way through the study period to stop studying 1 of the units.
 Her study load reduces to 0.125 EFTSL.
 Alice has no special circumstances stopping her from completing the unit.
 Alice needs to tell us about this change or she may need to pay back her Youth Allowance.